pydantic/pydantic/docs/errors/validation_errors.md

     For example, the following would yield the `none_required` validation error since the field `int` is set to a default value of `None` and has the exact same name as its type, which causes problems with validation.
     ```py
+    from typing import Optional

+    from pydantic import BaseModel

     class M1(BaseModel):
         int: Optional[int] = None